Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       This fn is called when a key up event occurs
     2. fnKybd_map
       Key down event.
 It maps the event to an intent and dispatches it
-    to an entry in the fnIntentHandlers
+    to an entry in the fnIntent_handlers array.
     3. fnDisp_state
       Paint event, It paints the base state of the mode asscoaited with its data.
     4. fnOn_load